 Site Leader Training Workshops

-We encourage all new site leaders to either attend an in person training or watch the training video that will be posted here shortly.
-There is one in person site leader training workshop left:
+We encourage all new site leaders to either attend an in person training or watch the training video that is posted here.

 Site Leader Safety Training Video

 What is HAZMAT?: HAZMAT (short for hazardous materials) include items such as hypodermic needles, any sealed containers filled with fluid, personal protection and hygiene products, unknown toxic chemicals and any medical waste.

 How To Make A HAZMAT Container:Use a heavy plastic detergent bottle with a screw top & handle for ease in carrying.
 Loosely attach a pair of tongs to the handle.
 Clearly mark the container with a HAZMAT label.